 Steps To Maintain Your Foam Life Jackets

 This type of jacket has cartridges of carbon dioxide gas sewn into them.
-The inflation system will release the gas and fill the jacket chambers when activated.
+When activated, the inflation system will release the gas and fill the jacket chambers.

 Follow these guidelines for the maintenance of your inflatable life jacket;